armbian/documentation/docs/Process_CI.md

 ![kanban screenshot](images/beta-images.png)

 Builds are triggered automatically after nightly / edge build is finished.
 It is also possible to run it manually.

-Builds are always done by using packages from repository.
+* Builds in this pipeline are always using packages from repository.

 ## Updating selected stable images